saarw/flushout/README.md

 # flushout

-Flushout is a distributed data model based on event sourcing for collaborative applications and for clients that need responsive interaction without network delay or need to function offline.
-Clients interact with a local proxy of a remote master model without accessing the network and can periodically flush changes from the proxy to the master in the background when the network is available.
+Flushout is a distributed data model based on event sourcing.
+Collaborative applications use it for clients that need responsive interaction without network delay, or need to function offline.

+Clients interact with a local proxy of a remote master model without accessing the network.
+They can then periodically flush changes from the proxy to the master in the background when the network is available.

 # Installation